YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 # Cooking the Types

 OCanren is for typed relational programming.Two points here: it is typed, and it is relational.
 We shall now study how to work with types in OCanren.
-This provides an environment where we can then focus on relational programming.
+This clears the way so that we can then focus on relational programming.

 We have seen that the OCanren internal representation of a string has a type of the form